rabbibotton/clog/tutorial/README.md

 - 19-tutorial.lisp - Using JavaScript components
 - 20-tutorial.lisp - New CLOG plugin from JavaScript component
 - 21-tutorial.lisp - New CLOG plugin in Common-Lisp
-- 22-tutorial.lisp - CLOG GUI Menus and Desktop Look and Feel
+- 22-tutorial.lisp - CLOG GUI Menus and Desktop Look and Feel, and popups
 - 23-tutorial.lisp - Using semaphores to wait for input
 - 24-tutorial.lisp - CLOG WEB containers
 - 25-tutorial.lisp - A "local" web app using CLOG WEB